shivajiva101/KlipperWrt/README.md

 [![creality_wb](img/creality_wb.jpg)](https://www.creality.com/goods-detail/creality-box-3d-printer)
 - A router box device released by Creality in 2020 meant to add cloud based remote control to your printer.
 Creality Cloud App is a contraption between social media and 3d printing that you have to use to be able to print and monitor.

-	Sounded like a good ideea.
+	Sounded like a good idea.
 Unfortunately, the unpolished idea was not very well received by the public.
 Creality recently (July 2021) added **Cura integration** and **custom gcode upload**.
 Webcam support finally got released but it seems to only work with their new **proprietary webcam**.
 Everything is still **cloud based** and you **can't use it offline**.
 This raised a lot of concerns in terms of privacy and transparency.
 Putting all your trust in a company is not necesarily the best idea and although they seemed to have improved the app and user experience the full control is not in the user's hands yet.

 	It's hard to please everybody when creating a product/service but actually listening to the public's feedback is a good start.
-People need privacy, full control and reliability to actually consider using the product over the alternatives. **Klipper** and it's UI clients come as **open source** and **100% transaprent** alternatives to remote printing.
+People need privacy, full control and reliability to actually consider using the product over the alternatives. **Klipper** and it's UI clients come as **open source** and **100% transparent** alternatives to remote printing.

  <details>
    <summary>Specifications (Click to expand!)</summary>